Our Tours6 Day Wild Atlantic Way Craft Beer and Food Tour

 Pick-up & drop off in Dublin City Centre

 Transport in Mercedes mini-bus

-Entrance to the Rock of Cashel and the Cliffs of Moher
+Entrance to the Cahir castle and the Cliffs of Moher

 5 nights hotel/B&B accomodation with a full and hearty Irish cooked breakfast each morning

 Minimum number for this tour is 8, maximum number is 16.